When my kids were young, they watched Barney, that big purple dinosaur, every morning on PBS.

 you must interrupt someone, you don’t hear someone, you sneeze/cough/hiccup, or you bump into someone.
 We all make these little missteps daily, so keep “excuse me” handy in your vocabulary.

-Make using Power Words your habit.
-You’ll show others you’re considerate, intelligent and maybe even a little magical.
+Plus you’ll show others you’re considerate, kind, intelligent, and maybe even a little magical.